destron/hyperledger-server/README.md

 for reference for now, but we will not be fixing issues or accepting pull requests.

+We are redeveloping Hyperledger as part of the acquisition of Hyper by Digital Asset Holdings.
+We plan to open source the reimplementation once it approaches a stable state.

 # Hyperledger Reference Implementation

 This is the reference implementation of Hyperledger.
 Hyperledger is a protocol